thielmanc/CS230Group7ProjectClone/README.md

 TODO: credits/license

+TODO: best file comments for devine to review

 Things readme guide reccomends but dont think is necessary - API reference, code examples, how to contribute, installation, tests